hack-r/theVault/README.md

 ## 📜 License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more details.
+This project is licensed under a custom, MIT-like license.
+See the [LICENSE](sudo dnf install https://download.oracle.com/java/GA/jdk8/latest/binaries/jdk-8uXXX-linux-x64.rpm
+) file for more details.

 ## 📞 Contact